+$\bm{\theta}$ for a given stellar mass (and age) are computed using the two scaling relations for global asteroseismic properties \citep{kjeldsen_1995}.
+The following scaling relation connects the large frequency separation $\Delta \nu$ of p-modes of a star to the density (i.e., mass $M$ and radius $R$) of the star

+Here $\Delta \nu_{\odot}$, $M_{\odot}$ and $R_{\odot}$ are the large frequency separation, mass, and radius of the Sun, respectively.
+P-modes of the same angular degree $l$ are (quasi-)evenly spaced in frequency, and this average spacing is represented by the large frequency separation $\Delta \nu$.

+The second scaling relation relates the frequency of maximum oscillation power $\nu_\mathrm{max}$ of p-modes with stellar mass $M$, radius $R$, and effective temperature $T_\mathrm{eff}$:

+Here $\nu_\mathrm{max}$ is the frequency where the maximum power in p-modes oscillations is observed.
+Its proportionality to the acoustic cut-off frequency forms the basis for the above scaling relation.

-We refer to the $M(\bm{\theta}, \nu)$ spectrum as the true PSD.
-We then use the algorithm in \cite{timmer_1995} to randomize the amplitude and phase of the Fourier transform corresponding to the true PSD that then generates a time-series through an inverse transform.
+We refer to $M(\bm{\theta}, \nu)$ as the true PSD.
+We then use the algorithm in \cite{timmer_1995} to randomize the phase of the Fourier transform corresponding to the true PSD that then generates a time-series through an inverse transform.
 Note that this algorithm generates an evenly-sampled time-series which we use as a simple case study for testing purposes.
-Similar arguments can be made for irregularly-sampled time-series, which we explore in Section \ref{subsec:real_modes} by analysing the Kepler-91 time-series.
+Similar case studies can be performed for irregularly-sampled time-series, which we explore in Section \ref{subsec:real_modes} by analysing the Kepler-91 time-series.

-After generating the synthetic light curve, we try to estimate the true PSD using the LS and \texttt{mtNUFFT} periodograms.
+After generating the synthetic light curve, we estimate the true PSD using first the LS and then the \texttt{mtNUFFT} periodograms.
 We compute two \texttt{mtNUFFT} periodograms, one with bandwidth parameter $NW=3$ and another with $NW=4$.
 The number of tapers we use follow the $K=2NW-1$ rule.
-Figure \ref{fig:simulation} compares these \texttt{mtNUFFT} periodograms with LS.
+Figure \ref{fig:simulation} compares the \texttt{mtNUFFT} periodograms with LS.
 We observe the erratic behaviour and spectral leakage of the LS estimate (also shown in Figure 1 of \citealt{anderson_1990}), and the ability of the \texttt{mtNUFFT} periodogram to mitigate these problems.
-The noise in the LS estimate at any given frequency $\hat S^{(\mathrm{LS})}(f)$ is $\chi^2$ distributed with 2 degrees of freedom, whereas that in the \texttt{mtNUFFT} estimate $\hat S^{(\mathrm{mt})}(f)$ is $\chi^2_{2K}$ distributed.
-As $K$ increases, the $\chi^2_{2K}$ noise distribution approaches a (symmetric) normal, thereby improving upon the large noise values occurring in the $\chi^2_2 \propto e^{-x/2}$ exponential tail.
-Figure \ref{fig:chi-square} shows these properties of $\chi^2$ distributions. \texttt{mtNUFFT} also reduces out-of-band spectral leakage, and thus improves estimation of (central) frequencies, heights, and widths of the Lorentzians representing p-modes.

-If you look closely at the inset in the bottom panel of Figure \ref{fig:simulation}, you will notice the reduction of resolution and flattening of mode peaks with increasing bandwidth.
-However, the reduction does not affect mode estimation as the estimate has higher resolution than that required for studies of solar oscillations.
-Overall, this simple simulation study verifies that \texttt{mtNUFFT} can improve mode estimation.